Table of Contents

 If you have employees, you MUST:

-Have obtained a certificate of workers compensation insurance with DOPL as certificate holder.
+Obtain a certificate of workers compensation insurance with DOPL as certificate holder.

-Experience Requirement: Two (2) years of experience in the construction industry.
-This experience must be at least 4,000 hours (or 2 years) of paid work experience at any time in your life in the construction industry.
+Experience Requirement: Two years of experience in the construction industry.
+This experience must be at least 4,000 hours (or two years) of paid work experience at any time in your life in the construction industry.
 You must self-certify that you have this experience.
 The other ways to satisfy the experience requirement (pick one):

 Licensed Utah Professional Engineer